Meghan Murphy

-Meghan Emily Murphy is a Canadian writer, journalist, politician, and founder of Feminist Current, a feminist website and podcast.
+Meghan Emily Murphy is a Canadian writer, journalist, politician, and founder of Feminist Current, a gender-critical feminist website and podcast.
 She has contributed opinion and feature pieces to Canadian and international media, and has spoken widely on topics related to feminism and women's rights.

-Her writing, speeches, and talks have criticized third-wave feminism, male feminists, the sex industry, exploitation of women in mass media, censorship, and gender identity legislation, positions that have drawn significant media attention and controversy.
+Her writing, speeches, and talks have criticized "third-wave feminism", prostitution, the sex industry, exploitation of women in mass media, censorship, and gender identity legislation, positions that have drawn significant media attention and controversy.
 Formerly based in Vancouver, she moved from Canada to Mexico in 2021.

 Early life and education

 Murphy grew up in Vancouver, British Columbia.

 From 2004, she attended Simon Fraser University (SFU) and in 2010 obtained a BA in Women's Studies.
 In 2012, she completed a master's degree in Gender, Sexuality and Women's Studies, also at SFU.
 Her graduate work focused on feminist theory, media representation, and debates around prostitution and pornography, topics that later became central to her public writing and commentary.